 Alternative A has been designed to preserve and maintain the existing vineyards and trees around the perimeter of the site to serve as a buffer from adjacent land uses and to be more visually cohesive with the rural/wine country character of the surrounding community.
 These vineyard buffer areas would range from 100-500 feet wide around the northern and western site boundaries closest to the majority of nearby residential uses.
 The existing chain link fences around the site would be replaced with a low rock wall to complement the rural setting.
 The architecture of the facility would incorporate natural materials and colors to integrate the buildings with the natural characteristics of the site and surrounding areas.
 The proposed casino and parking garage would have a green roof, which would soften the appearance of commercial development from long range views that may be experienced by hikers or other recreationalists visiting the Shiloh Ranch Regional Park, and the parking garage would include a decorative, perforated metal screen around the exterior to provide visual screening from residential areas along Shiloh Road.
 Additionally, the Pruitt Creek riparian corridor, including trees and vegetation, would be preserved.
-Figure 3.13-1 includes a viewpoint map, and Figure 3.13-2 through Figure 3.13-6 include photos of the existing conditions at the Project Site compared to a simulation of proposed conditions with implementation of Alternative A.
+Figure 3.13-1 includes a viewpoint map, and Figures 3.13-2 through 3.13-6 include photos of the existing conditions at the Project Site compared to a simulation of proposed conditions with implementation of Alternative A.

-As illustrated, Alternative A would substantially alter views of the site as experienced from nearby residential areas.
-However, the development would be compatible with existing commercial and residential development northwest of the Project Site.
+As illustrated, Alternative A would substantially alter views of the site as experienced from nearby residential areas, including residences along Shiloh Road, Old Redwood Highway, and the southern property line of the site.
 With the implementation of design features described in Section 2.1, including the preservation of vineyard areas around the perimeter of the site, visual impacts resulting from Alternative A would be less than significant.